This Discover Wine series focuses on regions of the world that you can visit for wine tasting.

 If you can’t afford to stay at Marques de Riscal, a great alternative is the luxury boutique Hotel Viura.
 Also stunning architecturally, Viura has a very unique, modern design and is tucked away in a charming little village called Villa Buena de Alava.
 The restaurant at Viura is also fantastic.
 Whenever we go to Rioja, we stay here.
 It’s really fantastic.

 In Logrono, we love the Hotel Calle Mayor.
 It’s in a prime location and it’s quiet, small and very nice.
 You’ll love it there.
+Plus it’s really close walking distance to the Pinchos crawl street of Calle Laurel.

 Another option that we love, but is a bit more removed from the wineries is Echaurren Hotel Gastrinomico in Ezcaray.
 Even if you only stay there for one night, as a treat, it’s well worth the effort.
 The hotel is fantastic, and has two great restaurants that are a large part of the experience there.
 One is a modern 2-star Michelin restaurant.
 The other is a more traditional-style menu.
 Both are worthy of a savored journeys.